 Does this mean that you have to have hundreds of “witnesses?”

 Of course not.
 You may have your heart set on inviting hundreds of friends and family members to celebrates, and have a maid of honor, best man, bridesmaids, groomsmen, jr. bridesmaids and groomsmen, ring bearers and flower girls.
 Then again, you may prefer to have a simple ceremony in front of your immediate families with only have a maid of honor and best man.
 Some areas only require your officiant to be the official witness.
 Be sure to inquire at your marriage license bureau to see what local rules apply.

-Sit down with your fiancé and decide what style of ceremony will be the most appropriate for both of you.
-Do the two of you prefer a religious, non-denominational, or perhaps civil ceremony?
-Do you want readings, and if so, would you prefer them to be from scripture, literature or from another source?
-Are there any cultural or ethnic customs you want incorporated into your ceremony?
+Sit down with your fiancé and decide what style of the ceremony will be the most appropriate for both of you.
+Do the two of you prefer a religious (Catholic), non-denominational, or perhaps civil ceremony?
+Do you want readings, and if so, would you prefer them to be from scripture, literature, or from another source?
+Are there any cultural or ethnic customs you want to be incorporated into your ceremony?
 How many guests do you want?
 Don’t forget to think about your parents, and the expectations, if any, they may have for your wedding day.